 Colour Review of Gray Owl

 This calming gray has undertones that are a blue-green.
-Whether it goes more one way than the other, will depend on what you pair it with and your source of lighting.
+Whether it goes more one way than the other, will depend on what you pair it with and what your source of lighting is.

 Take a look at the image below.
 Gray Owl is the painted colour board in the middle.